rubensworks/PhD-Thesis/content/conclusions.md

 synthetic public transport networks and scheduling can be generated based on population distributions, which answers our research question.
 This tackles our initial challenge to support experimentation on systems that handle evolving knowledge graphs.

-One could however question whether such domain-specific datasets are sufficient for testing evolving knowledge graphs systems in general.
-As shown in [](#generating_methodology), the introduced data model contains a relatively small number of RDF properties and classes.
-While large domain specific knowledge graphs like these are valuable, domain-overlapping knowledge graphs such as [DBpedia](cite:cites dbpedia) and [Wikidata](cite:cites wikidata) many more distinct properties and classes, which place additional demands on systems.
-For such cases, multi-domain (evolving) knowledge graph generators could be created in future work.

 #### Indexing Evolving Data